oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 FEN's volatile personality and mind can switch easily.
 He is caring though to some, especially [RBC](#RBC).

 ### RBC

+TLDR: Cautious and chill.
+Sane unlike [FEN](#FEN).
+Smarter, but usually untrusting.
+If warmed up, he would trust you.
+Quite chatty, but find big talk awkward and leaves it up to FEN to do so.
+Is the brain, and so is cautious because if RBC dies then ToshyFEN dies.
+Observant and more intelligent than FEN, but does so discretely.
+Saner and would try to stop FEN but mostly is powerless except to influence FEN.

 RBC is the more cautious and chiller mind out of ToshyFEN.
 RBC is the mentally sane and stable mind out of ToshyFEN too.